Rhabdomyosarcoma

 Rhabdomyosarcoma (RMS) is a highly aggressive form of cancer that develops from mesenchymal cells that have failed to fully differentiate into myocytes of skeletal muscle.
 Cells of the tumor are identified as rhabdomyoblasts.

-There are four subtypes – embryonal rhabdomyosarcoma, alveolar rhabdomyosarcoma, pleomorphic rhabdomyosarcoma, and spindle cell/sclerosing rhabdomyosarcoma.
-Embryonal, and alveolar are the main groups, and these types are the most common soft tissue sarcomas of childhood and adolescence.
+The four subtypes are embryonal rhabdomyosarcoma, alveolar rhabdomyosarcoma, pleomorphic rhabdomyosarcoma, and spindle-cell/sclerosing rhabdomyosarcoma.
+Embryonal and alveolar are the main groups, and these types are the most common soft tissue sarcomas of childhood and adolescence.
 The pleomorphic type is usually found in adults.

 It is generally considered to be a disease of childhood, as the vast majority of cases occur in those below the age of 18.
 It is commonly described as one of the small-blue-round-cell tumors of childhood due to its appearance on an H&E stain.
-Despite being relatively rare, it accounts for approximately 40% of all recorded soft tissue sarcomas.
+Despite being relatively rare, it accounts for approximately 40% of all recorded soft-tissue sarcomas.

-RMS can occur in any soft tissue site in the body, but is primarily found in the head, neck, orbit, genitourinary tract, genitals, and extremities.
-There are no clear risk factors, but the disease has been associated with some congenital abnormalities.
+RMS can occur in any soft-tissue site in the body, but is primarily found in the head, neck, orbit, genitourinary tract, genitals, and extremities.
+No clear risk factors have been identified, but the disease has been associated with some congenital abnormalities.
 Signs and symptoms vary according to tumor site, and prognosis is closely tied to the location of the primary tumor.
 Common sites of metastasis include the lungs, bone marrow, and bones.
 There are many classification systems for RMS and a variety of defined histological types.
 Embryonal rhabdomyosarcoma is the most common type and comprises about 60% of cases.

-Outcomes vary considerably, with 5 years survival rates between 35% and 95% depending on the type of RMS involved, so clear diagnosis is critical for effective treatment and management.
-Accurate and quick diagnosis is often difficult due to the heterogeneity of RMS tumors and a lack of strong genetic markers of the disease, although recent research by UVA Health researchers discovered “multiple lines of evidence supporting [the gene] AVIL is powerful driver for both major types of rhabdomyosarcoma,” according to researcher Hui Li, PhD, of the University of Virginia School of Medicine’s Department of Pathology and UVA Cancer Center.
-Malfunctions in AVIL, Li and his team found, play an essential role in the development of the two main subtypes of rhabdomyosarcoma.
-In a scientific paper outlining the findings, he and his colleagues describe rhabdomyosarcoma as “addicted” to the gene’s excess activity.
-They ultimately label AVIL a “bona fide oncogene” for rhabdomyosarcoma.
+Outcomes vary considerably, with five-year survival rates between 35 and 95%, depending on the type of RMS involved, so clear diagnosis is critical for effective treatment and management.

 Treatment usually involves a combination of surgery, chemotherapy, and radiation.
-Sixty percent to 70% of newly diagnosed patients with nonmetastatic disease can be cured using this combined approach to therapy.
+60 to 70% of newly diagnosed patients with nonmetastatic disease can be cured using this combined approach to therapy.
 Despite aggressive multimodality treatment, less than 20% of patients with metastatic RMS are able to be cured of their disease.